mui/mui-x/docs/data/data-grid/pagination/pagination.md

 When the row count is not available, you can use the following steps to enable server-side pagination:

 - Set the prop `paginationMode` to `server`
-- Use the `onPaginationModelChange` prop to load the rows when the page changes
 - Set the `rowCount` as `-1` using one of the above mentioned ways to let the Grid know that the row count is not available
 - Since the `rowCount` is unknown, the Grid needs to know whether more records are available on the server.
 Pass the `paginationMeta.hasNextPage` boolean property to indicate whether more records are available.
+- Use the `onPaginationModelChange` prop to react to the `paginationModel` changes

-The `hasNextPage` must not be set to `false` until there are _actually_ no records left to fetch, because when `hasNextPage` becomes `false`, the Grid considers this as the last page and tries to set the `rowCount` to the currently fetched rows.
-This can lead to the Grid showing the wrong number of pages and rows or cause a flickering.
-(Alternatively, you can set the `rowCount` to the actual number of rows fetched from the server as soon as the information is available.)
+The `hasNextPage` must not be set to `false` until there are _actually_ no records left to fetch, because when `hasNextPage` becomes `false`, the Grid considers this as the last page and tries to set the `rowCount` value.

+Relying on this behavior of the Grid should be the last resort though, the preferred way is to set the `rowCount` to the actual number of rows fetched from the server as soon as the information is available since the Grid cannot guess if the rows in the last page are less than the page size, and the incorrect number might be displayed in the pagination UI.

+For example the if the row count is `15` and the page size is `10`, on the last page, when `hasNextPage` becomes false the Grid will set the row count to be `page * pageSize` (20) which will show `10-20 of 20` which is incorrect, the correct value should be `10-15 of 15`.

 The value of the `hasNextPage` variable might become `undefined` during loading if it's handled by some external fetching hook, one possible solution could be to memoize the `paginationMeta` value to avoid unnecessary flickering of the pagination UI: